Religious services curbed across Mideast over virus fears - WHIZ News

 Hard-hit Iran has already cancelled Friday prayers in major cities, and on Friday Kuwait said all public prayers would be cancelled until further notice.
 Egypt ordered all mosques to limit Friday prayers, including the weekly sermon, to no more than 15 minutes.
 The prayers usually last around an hour.

-Iraq, which has reported more than 80 confirmed cases of the coronavirus and eight deaths so far, has scrapped Friday prayers in the Shiite holy city of Karbala.
+Iraq, which has reported more than 93 confirmed cases of coronavirus and nine deaths so far, has scrapped Friday prayers in the Shiite holy city of Karbala.
 Iraq’s most influential Shiite cleric, Ayatollah Ali al-Sistani, whose Friday sermon from Karbala provides guidance for millions, last week urged people to abide by a ban on mass prayers.

 In Lebanon, Friday prayers have been temporarily suspended in all Shiite mosques.
 The country’s top Sunni authority has said it is forbidden for anyone with a contagious disease to attend prayers and has urged elderly people and others at risk to pray at home.